keten-group/B_factor_codes_repository/README.md

 # B_factor_codes_repository
+The published paper for this code can be found here: https://www.cell.com/patterns/pdf/S2666-3899(23)00160-5.pdf

 We have converted the data from PDB to input (x) and output (y) file.
 Using the link below, .npy files can be downloaded and directly be used to run the training and testing codes.